 1. Limit Usage

-67% of parents say their kids use their cellphones regularly, spending time on social media, playing games and texting friends.
-The American Academy of Pediatrics discourages media use by children younger than age 2 and recommends limiting older children’s screen time to no more than one or two hours a day.
-Boundaries for when and where kids can use their phone will help limit opportunities for it to be lost, stolen or damaged.
+67% of parents say their kids use cellphone regularly, spending time on social media, playing games and texting friends.
+Most parents (55%) monitor their child’s time on the device, with 64% feeling their kids should spend less than 1 hour per day on their phone.
+Setting boundaries for when and where kids can use their phone will help limit opportunities for it to be lost, stolen or damaged.

 2. Teach Responsibility

-On average, a smartphone costs $500 at full retail price, which is what you would have to pay if your child’s phone was ever damaged beyond repair, lost or stolen.
-Helping your child understand the value of their device can encourage them to handle it responsibly and prevent accidental mistakes (like leaving it at the park or dropping it at the pool).
+On average, a smartphone costs $500 at full retail price, which is what you’d have to pay if your child’s phone was ever damaged beyond repair, lost or stolen.
+Helping your child understand the value of their device can encourage them to handle it responsibly and prevent careless mistakes (like leaving it at the park or dropping it at the pool).

 3. Get Insurance

 54% of kids plan on spending their summer playing outside.
-With so many opportunities for their cellphone to become broken, stolen or misplaced, it’s important to protect their device with mobile protection, considering that nearly 30% of parents have had to replace a child’s cellphone in the past 18 months.
+With so many opportunities for their cellphone to get broken, stolen or misplaced, it’s important to protect their device with mobile protection.
 This will protect their device against damage (including water damage), loss and theft.
 Ask your carrier about getting the most comprehensive coverage available for your device.

 4. Keep it Dry

 We all know that cellphones and water don’t mix.
 Asurion actually sees a spike in claims filed for water logged phones in the summer months, when families are spending more time at the pool, on the lake or at the beach.
-It’s important to keep phones stored safely away from the water or in a waterproof case.
+It’s important to keep phones stored safely away from the water or in a waterproof case or bag whenever possible.

 5. Get a Good Case

-A good cellphone case is the first line of defense against superficial damage like scratches and cracks.
-Doing some research to understand which case will keep your child’s phone the most protected will save you money in the long run.
+A cellphone case is the first line of defense against superficial damage like scratches and cracks.
 Active kids can be rough on phones so it’s important to take necessary precautions!